HidekiAI/ML-manga109-OCR/training/text_detection/README.md

 - [OCR model for reading Captchas](https://keras.io/examples/vision/captcha_ocr/) - Keras example on OCR; from what I understand, Keras built-in OCR is English only.
 - [Japanese OCR with the CTC Loss](https://medium.com/@natsunoyuki/ocr-with-the-ctc-loss-efa62ebd8625) by Y. Natsume and [CTC Loss OCR.ipynb](https://github.com/natsunoyuki/Data_Science/blob/master/CTC%20Loss%20OCR.ipynb)
 - [Sequence Modeling With CTC](https://distill.pub/2017/ctc/) by Awni Hannun
+- [Object Detection using Yolo-v5](https://github.com/nicknochnack/StopSign) (Nick Renotte) - Do watch his [video](https://www.youtube.com/watch?v=zPWxavBy1X0), he's one of the more entertaining, smart, and knowledgeable (at least to me) gems on YouTube.

 Side note: When reading these papers and articles, at first, I could not comprehend this weird conventions of naming the variables with `x_somthing` and `y_something`, for example: